 In recent years there has been increased recognition of the differences in standards of biomaterial security in different areas of the world.

-This stream of research studies explores these issues further, examining new approaches which represents both good-value for the donor community and leave a lasting and affordable local solution to the challenge of effective disease surveillance, diagnosis, biosafety, and biosecurity in resource-poor environments.
+This stream of research explored these issues further, examining new approaches which represent both good-value for the donor community and leave a lasting and affordable local solution to the challenge of effective disease surveillance, diagnosis, biosafety, and biosecurity in resource-poor environments.

 This is a joint project with the International Security Programme at Chatham House.